EOSIO/eosio-explorer/README.md

                                          the web application
                     --set-mode         - Set mode can take the value 1, 2 or 3(e.g.: --set-mode=1),
-                                         1- Connect to default Nodeos instance provided by the tool 2- Connect to the endpoint passed using 'nodeos_endpoint=<endpoint>' argument 3- Connect to the endpoint mentioned in config file --nodeos_endpoint  - Starts the tool by connecting to the Nodeos instance endpoint(RPC endpoint) passed, this argument is valid only when --set-mode=2
+                                         1- Connect to default Nodeos instance provided by the tool 2- Connect to the endpoint passed using 'nodeos-endpoint=<endpoint>' argument 3- Connect to the endpoint mentioned in config file --nodeos-endpoint  - Starts the tool by connecting to the Nodeos instance endpoint(RPC endpoint) passed, this argument is valid only when --set-mode=2

                     Below flag(s) only work in development mode by git cloning the repo: